sumitkumar9128/Food_Nutrition_Api/README.md

 Set up your MongoDB connection (refer to db.js).
 Start the server: node app.

-You can also ignore this steps as  i already uploaded node_modules

 ## Features

 - Simple and easy-to-use API for saving and retrieving food data.